 When you exercise with a knee injury or any type of injury, it can be really problematic.
-It's important to consult your GP before performing any exercise.
-You don't want to make things any worse, after all.
-Knee injuries aren’t uncommon and can be caused by any number of things, including falling, over-exercising or having poor technique.
+It’s important to consult your GP before performing any exercise.
+You don’t want to make things any worse, after all.
+Knee injuries aren’t uncommon and can be caused by many things, including falling, over-exercising, or poor technique.

 Want to move fast?
 Jump to the right section below.